Llegó La India Via Eddie Palmieri

 Llegó La India Via Eddie Palmieri (La India Has Arrived Via Eddie Palmieri) is a salsa album by Puerto Rican-American singer La India in collaboration with pianist Eddie Palmieri.
 It was released in the US by Soho Sounds in 1992 and features songs in Spanish and English.
-The album was also released in the UK by Acid Jazz Records in 1993.
+The album was released in the UK by Acid Jazz Records in 1993.